Octopus

 Octopus/Poulpe/Pulpo

 Our friend who studied medicine often eats octopus, citing its many health benefits.
 She is from Chile and eats like a penguin, mostly seafood.
-But seriously, penguins eat krill, squids, and fishes.
+But all joking aside, she really does as penguins eat krill, squids, and fishes—so does she.
 Their diet varies slightly on the species of penguins, which have slightly different food preferences.
 This reduces competition among species.
 She is a self-proclaimed “Indigo” which is a term that was popularized in the 1970s by Nancy Ann Tappe, a parapsychologist and synesthete who claimed to be able to perceive auras.
 She used the term to describe a group of children who she believed possessed certain special and paranormal traits.
 The concept gained further attention and development in the 1990s through the writings of authors such as Lee Carroll and Jan Tober.

 High Intelligence: Indigo children are often described as having above-average intelligence and creative problem-solving skills.